telerik/ajax-docs/knowledge-base/grid-save-and-restore-filters-programmatically.md

 ## Description

-Saving and Restoring filters can be as simple as saving the Grid's FilterExpression ([Apply Default Filter on Initial Load](https://docs.telerik.com/devtools/aspnet-ajax/controls/grid/how-to/Filtering/apply-default-filter-on-initial-load)).
-This, however, does not restore the filter functions and values for the Filter Controls automatically, it needs to be done manually.
+Applying filters for the Grid is done by Setting the FilterExpressions as described in the [Operate with the FilterExpression Manually]({%slug grid/how-to/filtering/operate-with-the-filterexpression-manually%}) and [Setting the initial filter in the code-behind]({%slug grid/how-to/filtering/apply-default-filter-on-initial-load%}#setting-the-initial-filter-in-the-code-behind) articles.
+That approach, however, will only apply filters without setting/restoring the filter functions and values.

-Parsing the FilterExpressions to get the information required to restore the filter values/functions can eventually be complicated, time consuming and error prone.
+Furthermore, parsing the FilterExpressions to get the information required, or to restore the filter values/functions can be more complex and can be easily mistaken.

+The following Solution, will show a all-in-one functionality to Save and Restore FilterExpressions, Filter Functions and Values to RadGrid easily.

 ## Solution